DayBreak-u/Thundernet_Pytorch/readme.md

 ## TODO LIST

- - add moer data aug
+ - add more data aug
- - 完善部分测试数据
+ - add voc test result
- - 添加MNN、NCNN C++推理代码
+ - add NCNN inference

 ## Citation
 Please cite the paper in your publications if it helps your research: